 Slideshow presentations are a staple in the world of speeches, demos, and sales.
 PowerPoints are almost always a necessity when explaining a concept — but what happens when you’re not able to present it live?
-Adding voice-over PowerPoint in AirDeck is a key way to elevate your presentation and make sure your audience grasps the subject, even when you’re not there to explain directly.
-Here are some tips for recording your voice over a PowerPoint presentation to engage your audience and keep their attention.

 7 Tips for Adding Your Voice Over PowerPoint

-- Prepare a general script – make a bullet point list of topics you want to cover and expand from there.
+Make a bullet point list of topics you want to cover and expand from there.
 Natural speech is much more engaging than reading word-by-word from a script.

-- Tell compelling stories – use your voice and sales ability to tell the story you want your audience to hear, so they take the action you want them to take.
+Use your voice and sales ability to tell the story you want your audience to hear, so they take the action you want them to take.
 Try not to fill up viewers with too much information at once; add anecdotes that support your content while still making your point.

-- Be confident – always project absolute confidence in your speech.
+Always project absolute confidence in your speech.
 If the audience doubts what you’re telling them, they’re more likely to disengage from the presentation.

 With AirDeck, it’s never been easier to voice over a PowerPoint.
-Wow your audience and give them a presentation they’ll never forget!
+Wow, your audience and give them a presentation they’ll never forget!